mindful-math/LOB-Modeling/README.md

 **optimal_execution.py**
 This features a collection of models deviating from the seminal work of Almgren & Chriss in 2000.
 For now, it has optimal execution from the very basic version with linear impact costs as well as the one with stochastic optimal control & dynamic programming.
 Here is a graph of optimal execution from the stochastic approach with the following parameters: ALPHA = 1, ETA = 0.05, GAMMA = 0.5, BETA = 1, LAMBDA = 0.0003, SIGMA = 0.3, EPSILON = 0.0625, N = 50, T = 1, X = 100:
 ![ScreenShot](https://drive.google.com/uc?export=view&id=1bO2KBGDsW7c738PQ4fOyMp7GFvv6fYqy)

+**Stochastic-Vol-Optimal-Exec.py**
+This attempts to replicate the results of Criscuolo & Waehlbroek (2014) when uncovering the effects of stochastic volatility (a deviant of the Heston with temporal averaging) on participation rate schedules for institutions.
+The code is buggy/doesn't work at the moment - the minimization looks atrocious - the paper simplifies results for only n=4 - not enough/realistic as trades can happen much more frequently.
+Additionally they use some "patented/private" simulated annealing software that supposedly makes this code work - I don't want to point fingers, but the result isn't practical even if it is solvable using some fancy numerical technique because of runtime issues.

 **pairs_trading.py**
 Notes: